University Support Staff Employee Personnel Actions

 .40 works 16 hours per week

-Academic Rank – No selection is needed for classified employees.
+Academic Rank – No selection is needed for university support staff employees.

 County – Two character code that identifies the county in which the position is located.
 Refer to the list of applicable codes for counties on the County Table.